 Since the Society believes the collegiate power is really a collegiate manner in which the Pope can exercise his authority, they believe the “college” is something the Pope “brings into existence,” every hundred years or so, so he can exercise his authority collegially.
 They deny that the college is a permanent reality, just as they deny that bishops possess the collegiate power (universal jurisdiction).

-We will conclude with a historical example of a bishop, who not only possessed the collegiate power, but possessed it and exercised it, while dispersed (outside of a council)
+We will conclude with a historical example of a bishop who not only possessed the collegiate power, but possessed it and exercised it outside of a council

 St. Eusebius Exercises the Collegiate Power During the Arian Crisis

-The historical example of a bishop who exercised the universal power of the episcopate is St. Eusebius, who did so during the Arian crisis, by consecrating bishops and “installing pastors” in dioceses other than his own.
-Eusebius, in fact, is the historical precedent that the Society appeals to, to justify the illicit episcopal consecrations performed by Archbishop Lefebvre, yet, of course, they claim Eusebius acted by virtue of the nebulous and all-encompassing power of “supplied jurisdiction.”
-No, Eusebius acted by the collegiate power. which the Society mistakenly believes Let us first see how the Society presents the case of Eusebius.
+The historical example of a bishop who possessed and exercised the universal power outside of a council is St. Eusebius, who did so during the Arian crisis, by consecrating bishops and “installing pastors” in dioceses other than his own.
+In fact, Eusebius is the historical precedent that the Society appeals to to justify the illicit episcopal consecrations performed by Archbishop Lefebvre, yet they claim Eusebius acted by virtue of the nebulous and all-encompassing power of “supplied jurisdiction,” and not by the universal power, which they deny that bishops possess.
+Let us begin by seeing how the Society presents the case of Eusebius.

 The book that the Society references for the case of Eusebius is Dom Grea’s De l’Eglise Et De Sa Divine Consitution, (1905), which is a fantastic book on the Episcopate, or what today we would call “collegiality.”
 The specific page that the Society references is p.
 218, but interestingly, they never quote more than partial sentences from Grea’s book.
 Before seeing what Grea actually says on the page, let us see how the Society presents it.